prolixalias/puppet-nodejs/README.md

 need to ensure that `puppetlabs-apt` version 4.4.0 or above is installed.

-If using CentOS/RHEL 7 and you wish to install Node.js from EPEL rather than from the NodeSource repository, you will need to ensure `puppet-epel` is installed and is applied before this module.
+If using CentOS/RHEL 7 and you wish to install Node.js from EPEL rather than from the NodeSource repository, just make use `puppet-epel` module and apply it before including this module.

-If using Gentoo, you will need to ensure `gentoo-portage` is installed.
+If using Gentoo, you'll need `gentoo-portage` module.

-If using Windows, you will need to ensure that `puppetlabs-chocolatey` is installed.
+If using Windows, `puppetlabs-chocolatey` module needs to be installed.

 nodejs::npm has the ability to fetch npm packages from Git sources.
 If you wish to use this functionality, Git needs to be installed and be in the